 “There is nobody else to stand up for them.”

-In the remote Kasai region of the Democratic Republic of Congo, 1.4 million people have fled their homes because of a full-blown regional conflict.
+In the remote Kasai region of the Democratic Republic of Congo, 1.4 million people have fled their homes due to a full-blown regional conflict.
+Around half have now returned to their area of origin, but many are returning to burned and looted villages where they have no means to support themselves.

 Nearly 3 million people are at emergency or crisis levels of hunger